Coming Soon: FormAssembly Workflow

 - Prefill: Improved form prefilling will allow you to selectively share data with reviewers and approvers so they can make decisions while preserving the security and privacy of the data you collect.

 How can I use Workflow at my organization?

-College application processes are often lengthy and complicated.
+One common approval-related process is the college application process.
+Applications are notorious for being long and complicated.
 Students need to compile a large amount of information, and that information needs to be shared with the right people for review and decision-making.
-After a decision is made, the student must be informed and other processes, like housing and financial aid need to be triggered.
+After a decision is made, the student must be informed and other processes, like housing and financial aid, need to be triggered.
 With a workflow, you can simplify communication so decisions can be made quickly and key stakeholders can stay informed.